Obituaries for the week of July 19, 2017

 Mr. Weaver is survived by two sisters, Brunette Williams and Bonnie Gilda Quinley, both of Pensacola, Fla.; one nephew, Winston Scott (Arlene) Weaver of Madison, Ala.; three nieces, Whitney Danielle (John) Roden of Madison, Caitlin Weaver (David) Luna and Hannah Weaver.

-Funeral services will be held Sunday, July 16, 2017 at 2 p.m. from Johnson-Quimby Funeral Home Chapel with Bro.
+Funeral services were held Sunday, July 16, 2017 at 2 p.m. from Johnson-Quimby Funeral Home Chapel with Bro.
 Ross Reddick and Bro.
 Mike Nikolakis officiating.
-Interment will follow in Oak Hill Cemetery.
+Interment followed in Oak Hill Cemetery.

 Johnson-Quimby Funeral Home, INC in charge of all arrangements.